rhayes777/PyAutoFit/docs/cookbooks/result.rst

 - **Model Fit**: Perform a simple model-fit to create a ``Result`` object.
 - **Info**: Print the ``info`` attribute of the ``Result`` object to display a summary of the model-fit.
+- **Loading From Hard-disk**: Loading results from hard-disk to Python variables via the aggregator.
 - **Samples**: The ``Samples`` object contained in the ``Result``, containing all non-linear samples (e.g. parameters, log likelihoods, etc.).
 - **Maximum Likelihood**: The maximum likelihood model instance.
 - **Posterior / PDF**: The median PDF model instance and PDF vectors of all model parameters via 1D marginalization.